XiaoFaye/netcore-samples/code-samples/15.Call_C_Library_In_Linux/Readme.md

 4. run `dotnet run`
 5. you should see the result 38 prints out

-*This has been tested under Ubuntu 18.04
+*This has been tested under Ubuntu and Mac OS